luudoanh/react-native-reanimated-dnd/documentation/web-docs/docs/api/overview.md

 // Context validation
 function useSafeDragDropContext() {
   const context = useContext(SlotsContext);

   if (!context) {
-    throw new Error('Component must be used within a DropProvider');
+    throw new Error("Component must be used within a DropProvider");
   }

   return context;
 }